Joanne Potter, MCP

-Joanne, master city planner, has worked globally for over two decades to build climate change resilience and sustainability in developing countries and the United States.
+Joanne has worked globally for over 25 years to build climate change resilience and sustainability in developing countries and the United States.
 She brings expertise in climate risk management, urban planning, and infrastructure development in developing countries, taking an integrated, multi-hazard approach to local and regional governments’ challenges.
-As senior climate advisor to the Nepal Urban Resilience Program, funded by the Department of International Development, Joanne works with the national team to integrate the impacts of COVID-19 on municipalities’ plans for inclusive economic development.
+As senior climate advisor to the Nepal Urban Resilience Program, Joanne works with the national team to support municipalities in developing and funding green projects, and to integrate the impacts of COVID-19 on municipalities’ plans for inclusive economic development.
 Her recent work includes leading a three-year Millennium Challenge Corporation (MCC) program to incorporate climate resilience into MCC’s global investments.
 Joanne contributed to the World Bank’s climate risk assessment tools, including developing the road sector module.
-She is co-author of the recently published work, Ready for Tomorrow: Seven Strategies for Resilient Infrastructure.